Reasons to abandon Nagios

 IT has changed and monitoring needs to scale like never before

 In addition, IT environments are becoming increasingly complex and a growing number of people benefit from monitoring that is easy to use.
 The many manual processes in Nagios are a real problem, especially with regard to new technologies and the limitations for potential users who are not members of IT Teams.

-These problems can be seen for example in the absence of scalability in Nagios.
+These problems can be seen in the absence of scalability in Nagios.
 Especially with the increasing number of devices and more and more extensive networks, Nagios faces problems.
 A distribution of the monitoring workload over several monitoring host servers is associated with a high workload.
 Sooner or later you come to the point where a central administration (single point of administration) of Nagios is no longer possible.
 In addition, organizations often have several branches.
 It is difficult to configure Nagios for this.
-With the right alternative software for a distributed monitoring however IT teams can save a lot of administrative effort.
+With the right alternative software for a distributed monitoring, however, IT teams can save a lot of administrative effort.

 The Nagios core is still based on working with the command line.
-In the commercial versions of Nagios one has tried to relieve the user with a graphic user interface, but when switching to a modern monitoring solution, users quickly realize that the administration of a monitoring can be much easier nowadays.
+In the commercial versions of Nagios, one has tried to relieve the user with a graphic user interface, but when switching to a modern monitoring solution, users quickly realize that the administration of a monitoring can be much easier nowadays.
 Modern open source solutions often offer a more attractive interface than the commercial Nagios versions.